 A French court ruled in favor of the royal couple on Tuesday in their fight over the photos, but the scope of that ruling will be limited.

 The unauthorized topless photos of Kate have already been widely published in France, Italy, Ireland and on the Internet - lessening the impact of Tuesday's court injunction against future publication inside France.

-The wealthy royal couple did not gain much on paper - the court-imposed fine was about $2,500 - but legal experts and royal watchers say the action was designed to demonstrate their willingness to use all legal means to prevent future press intrusion.
+The wealthy royal couple did not gain much on paper - the court-imposed fine was about $2,500 - but legal experts and royal watchers say the ruling was designed to demonstrate their willingness to use all legal means to prevent future press intrusion.

 That will become even more important when the couple have a child, who would become third in the line of succession to the British throne, said Joe Little, the managing editor of Majesty magazine.

 "This was done because they want to set a benchmark for the future," he said.

 "They want to send a warning to anybody who might think of doing something similar in the future."